bookmoons/cashshufflejs/doc/protocol/configuration.rst

   alphabet.
 - Message types are defined with protobuf_.
 - For signing packets are serialized to the `protobuf wire format`_.
+- Every set of sent messages is packaged in a single ``Packets`` containing a list of ``Signed``.
+A single sent message is packaged in a unary list.
 - For wire transfer messages are serialized to the `protobuf wire format`_.
 - Messages on the wire are delimited using a separator scheme.
 Each wire message is terminated withe the Unicode character `U+23CE Return Symbol`_